 Research suggests most people who stop smoking find the best success by using a combination of:

-- stop smoking medication, such as nicotine patches and gum, to help manage physical cravings, and
+- stop smoking medication, such as nicotine patches and gum or prescribed stop smoking tablets, to help manage physical cravings, and

 - a stop smoking counselling service such as Quitline (13 7848), to help manage emotional or habitual triggers to smoke.
 You don't have to be ready to quit to call Quitline.
-Quitline counsellors can help you work out which quitting method might be best for you, or simply answer general questions you may have about quitting.
+Quitline counsellors can help you build and sustain your motivation to quit, and help you work out which quitting method might be best for you.
+Or they can simply answer general questions you may have about quitting.
 It's free to call on 13 7848 Monday to Friday, 8am - 8pm.
 You can also request a callback.

-Chatting with your GP is also a good idea.
+- Chat with your GP.
 They can help you work out which stop smoking method to try and give you a script for cheaper stop smoking medication.

 Changing your habits to conquer smoking